This post was originally published on October 2, 2018, and updated most recently on March 13, 2021.

-In a nutshell, an MVP is a product or service with just enough features to partially satisfy early customers and give them a taste of what’s in store.
+In a nutshell, an MVP is a product or service with just enough features to partially satisfy early customers.
+It gives them a taste of what’s in store.

-It’s not a finished product, but the first in a series of versions that go through iterations based on hypothesis-driven development.
+It’s not a finished product.
+But it’s the first in a series of versions that go through iterations based on hypothesis-driven development.
 Which is just a fancy way of saying: ‘create a minimalist version, get feedback, ramp up what works, and kill what doesn’t to make something better.’

-This shortens the time it takes to develop the finished product, gives early adopters a glimpse of your product’s potential, and raises the chances of you creating something your customers both need and love — without you having to spend a fortune.
+This shortens the time it takes to develop the finished product and gives early adopters a glimpse of your product’s potential.
+Plus, it raises the chances of you creating something your customers need and love — without having to spend a fortune.

 So what does this have to do with Airbnb, Uber, and Dropbox?
 It’s simple.
 They all had incredibly basic MVPs.

 Dropbox started life as a short pitch video, created to explain the concept to investors.
 Before Uber’s fare sharing, music control, and rating system, it was simply an app with one function: to connect iPhone owners with drivers and allow them to pay via credit card.
 And before Airbnb was a $30 billion company, it was Airbed&Breakfast — a few airbeds, a wifi connection, and breakfast in the two founders’ living room.

 All three companies started out following the same process.
 They create an assumption, test it on a tiny scale, and then develop it incrementally.

 Let’s take things back a bit.
 The term Minimum Viable Product was popularized by Eric Ries, author of The Lean Startup, and Steve Blank, a Silicon Valley entrepreneur and writer known for launching the Customer Development method.